 - Minimum Time: The minimum suggest time to complete the walk – this is for guidance only

-- Route File: A GPX file of the route
+- Route File: GPX file of the route

 Each route page provides a general overview of each walk, but do not rely on it entirely to navigate.
 Always take a physical map and compass with you and make sure know how to use them.
 Hiking is generally safe, but there are always potential risks.
 Use common sense, plan your route beforehand and make a reasonable judgment at all times.

-We highly recommend downloading the accompanying GPX file to assist navigation.
-Don’t rely on this too heavily, as electron devices can fail (especially in cold conditions).
+It’s highly recommended to download the accompanying GPX file to assist navigation.
+Don’t rely on this too heavily though, as electronic devices can fail (especially in cold conditions).
 It’s worth noting that the actual walking distance on the day is often more than the mileage stated on the GPX route due to us tending to wander/explore whilst out and about.

-Throughout the year Walk In Derbyshire host organised group walks open for all to join, lead by Leigh Walker.
+Throughout the year Walk in Derbyshire host group walks.

 The walks have a relaxed, easy-going atmosphere and tend to attract people with a similar vibe.
 We are not strict on routine, although do try and keep people safe at all times.
 We’ve never had a bad group yet!